Zebulon Vance: Personal life

-Around 1851, Vance began to court Harriette "Hattie" Newell Espy, the orphaned daughter of Presbyterian minister Robert Espy.
-After he had passed the Bar and started a law practice, Vance married Harriette at Quaker Meadows, the home of her uncle Charles McDowell in Burke County, North Carolina on August 3, 1853.
+Around 1851, Vance began to court Harriett "Hattie" Newell Espy, the orphaned daughter of Presbyterian minister Robert Espy.
+After he had passed the Bar and started a law practice, Vance married Harriett at Quaker Meadows, the home of her uncle Charles McDowell in Burke County, North Carolina on August 3, 1853.
 They had five sons: Robert Espy Vance (born 1854, died young), Charles Noel Vance (born 1856), David Mitchell Vance (born 1857), Zebulon Baird Vance Jr. (born 1860), and Thomas Malvern Vance (born 1862).
 The family lived on a 5 acre lot in Asheville, North Carolina, purchased for $2,300 which came from Hattie's dowry.
 Vance enslaved six people—Isaac, Julia, Hannah, Marion, and two unnamed children—who cleaned the house, cooked, maintained the garden, did laundry, and helped rear the Vance children.

 Vance joined the Mt.
 Hermon Lodge No. 118 Ancient Free and Accepted Masons in Asheville, reaching the degree of Master Mason on June 20, 1853.
 When he moved to Charlotte after the Civil War, Vance attended Phalanx Lodge No. 31.
 That lodge quickly grew in size with Vance's membership.
 In 1867, Vance co-founded the Excelsior Lodge No. 261 as the second lodge in Charlotte with Samuel Wittkowsky.
 However, Excelsior Lodge records show Vance as "Resident Mason—Not Member."

 Vance was also one of the nineteen original stakeholders in the Asheville Cemetery Company which purchased land and hired landscape architect Charles T. Colyer to create Riverside Cemetery.
 In return, Vance received twenty grave plots and his choice of location within the cemetery.

-Vance made a donation to keep the University of North Carolina operating.
-In 1875 when the university revived after the war, he was asked to be its president; following in the footsteps of former Governor David Lowry Swain.
+Vance donated to keep the University of North Carolina operating.
+In 1875 when the university reopened after the war, he was asked to be its president, following in the footsteps of former Governor David Lowry Swain.
 However, Vance declined the offer.
 He said, "No, say to my friends that it would kill me in a few weeks to be obliged to behave as is required for a college president in order to furnish an example to the boys."
 He was a member of the Southern Historical Society, serving as its vice-president of North Carolina around 1873.